cloudfoundry/exemplar-release/README.md

     - Send `kill -9 $pid` to your process to kill it immediately
     - If your drain script is implemented correctly, your process may already be gone
     - Use `sipid kill`!

-## Order Independence

-Main goal: Process should be able to start without any dependencies (rather than quitting if a dependency is not yet ready), even if that means returning unhealthy health checks.
-Process should be able to take itself out of commission (e.g. return unhealthy healthchecks) while still serving traffic.
-Goals here are to only advertise readiness to accept requests when you actually are ready, and to continue to serve in-flight requests, etc. until the advertisement is fully stopped.
-Otherwise, clients will attempt to connect to you after you have died, and requests will fail.

-- Starting
-  - Process should come up ASAP and not depend on dependencies being up
-  - Health-check should return unhealthy until enough dependencies are up such that you can fulfill requests
-    - May wish to use post-start to wait for full health
-- Stopping
-  - If being load-balanced
-    - Drain script should instruct process to mark itself as unhealthy, which will eventually cause LB to mark as unhealthy
-    - After LB stops sending traffic, some requests may still be in flight and there still may be requests in the process's queue, so drain should wait for that to settle down, too
-    - Similar workflow applies to non-LB dependencies.
-If other components rely on you, reply unhealthy until requests "stop" (how that's determined is up to the reader).
-Only consider your process ready to die when it is no longer receiving requests.

 ## Template Advice